The great learning transfer swindle – and three ways to avoid the trapby

 When it comes to measuring learning, quick and easy numbers are often the name of the game.
-But while metrics may sound impressive, they ultimately show little in the way of behaviour change.
-It’s time to take a long, deep breath and face our fears… There is another way.
+While metrics may sound impressive, however, they ultimately show little in the way of behaviour change.
+It’s time to take a deep breath and face our fears – there is another way.

 Start at the beginning: all results are void if you are asking the wrong questions.
 You will never uncover the correct answer if you are looking in the wrong place, so consider carefully where prosperity lies.